 - 2 apples sliced

 - 1/2 cup pecans

-- 2 tbsp pomegranate seeds or more to taste
+- 2 tablespoon pomegranate seeds or more to taste

-- 1-2 tbsp olive oil or more to taste
+- 1-2 tablespoon olive oil or more to taste

 - Add all ingredients to a bowl and stir to combine.
 If you're planning on making this ahead of time, wait until right before you serve it to add the apple slices.